LuhanWEI/SurfBulk-Deconv-A-PITT-Toolkit/README.md

 A single-file Python demo that reproduces the electrochemical/optical analysis workflow reported in Wei et al. “Deconvoluting Surface and Bulk Charge-Storage Processes in Redox-Active Oxides by Integrating Electrochemical and Optical Insights” J. Am.
 Chem.
 Soc.
 146 (2024) 24167-24176 (https://pubs.acs.org/doi/10.1021/jacs.4c09261).

 The script fits chrono-amperometric (CA) transients and operando ΔOD traces with one unified kinetic model, delivering the key parameters.

-Note.
-This code is built on Python 3.9.7 Version
+(Note.
+This script is built on Python 3.9.7 Version)

 ---

 ## Why do we need this?